Seattle-area small businesses applying for federal coronavirus loans see potential and problems

 Cline and Anthe’s experiences would probably be familiar to many of the roughly 160,000 small-business owners in the Seattle metro area and nearly 600,000 statewide, who may have been hoping for a lifeline from the SBA.

 Under Congress’s newly enacted Coronavirus Aid, Relief, and Economic Security Act (CARES), the SBA has been granted extraordinary resources to help save an economy deeply injured by the coronavirus.
-But so far, that rescue has been marred by host of internal problems and a rocky roll-out.
+But so far, that rescue has been marred by a host of internal problems and a rocky roll-out.

 On Monday, the SBA’s online portal crashed, reportedly erasing millions of applications by small businesses seeking $10,000 emergency grants that the government promised would be available in less than a week.